 Password cracking means recovering passwords from a computer or from data that a computer transmits.
 This doesn’t have to be a sophisticated method.
 A brute-force attack where all possible combinations are checked is also password cracking.

 It’s easy to try different hashed passwords at a high rate when using a GPU or botnet.
 That’s why most password hash functions use key stretching algorithms, which increase the resources (and, therefore, time) needed for a brute-force attack.
-However, this is a double-edged sword because the user will also have to wait longer before his password is hashed and compared on the server-side.

 Some methods of password cracking become significantly more difficult if your password uses salting or key stretching.
 Unfortunately, there are still some services that store unencrypted or weakly-encrypted passwords on their servers.